-7.4.1.
+- 7.4.1.
 In accordance with the "10-Point Must" system, each Judge independently judges the merits of the two (2) Boxers.
-Each Judge determines the winning Boxer of that round by

-- awarding a score of ten (10) points and the losing Boxer by awarding nine (9) or fewer points. - 7.4.2.
+Each Judge determines the winning Boxer of that round by awarding a score of ten (10) points and the losing Boxer by awarding nine (9) or fewer points. - 7.4.2.
 Seven (7) is the minimum score to the losing Boxer, depending on the judgment as to the degree to which the opponent lost the round. - 7.4.3.
-Every round must have a declared winner. - 7.4.4.
-There can be no 10-10 rounds. - 7.4.5.
+Every round must have a declared winner and no round can be scored as a draw. - 7.4.4.-There can be no 10-10 rounds. - 7.4.5.7.4.4.
 The Judges must push the button on the scoring pad within five (5) seconds after the bell rings to end the round.
-These scores are transmitted directly to a computer system managed by the Scoring System Operator and the Deputy Technical Delegate, and no alterations or additions are made to these scores after the initial transmission. - 7.4.6.
-The scores awarded and the Judge who awarded each score is identified on a public display and in the corner of the Seconds respective to the Boxers competing, but are not visible to the Referee and Judges in the Field of Play. - 7.4.7.
+These scores are transmitted directly to a computer system managed by the Scoring System Operator and the Deputy Technical Delegate, and no alterations or additions are made to these scores after the initial transmission. - 7.4.6.7.4.5.
+The scores awarded and the Judge who awarded each score is identified on a public display and in the corner of the Seconds respective to the Boxers competing, but are not visible to the Referee and Judges in the Field of Play. - 7.4.7.7.4.6.
 If at any time during the course of a Bout, the Scoring System becomes defective, the Referee will collect all five (5) Judges' scorecards with the names of the Judges and will give them to the Deputy Technical Delegate.